 We outgrew our walls and expanded to multiple levels in our complex.

-At the end of 2014 we expended Edge from the second floor to a newly-remodled third floor.
-We were quickly outgrowing the walls and it would soon be time for a move to a larger space.
+At the end of 2014, we outgrew our current space and expanded to multiple levels throughout our complex.
+We expanded from the second floor to a newly remodeled third floor.
+We were rapidly growing and it would soon be time for a move to a larger space.

-Lawn Care was added in select areas as our first additional service type next to Pest Control.
+Lawn Care was added in select areas as our first additional service line extension

-We rebranded eNexus as PestMate, and released it commercially.
+We rebranded eNexus as PestMate and took it to the Industry.

-PestMate made a huge splash at PestWorld in 2015.
-We were well-received by pest control companies, and the impact we made allowed us to make great connections and prepare us for future growth
+PestMate made a huge splash at its release at PestWorld 2015 in Nashville.
+We were well-received by the pest control community and the impact we had led to great connections and networking that prepared us for future growth.

-Andrew, along with other execs, moved from Edge to lead eNex and focus their efforts on building PestMate.
+Andrew, along with other Executives, focused on leading eNex and expanding their efforts to build PestMate.

 Door-to-door marketing continued to break records and propel growth.